dougalg/pan-handler/README.md

 # Pan Handler 🥘

-  A simple zoom and pan library for canvas
+A simple zoom and pan library for canvas.

+(View the documentation at https://dougalg.github.io/pan-handler/)[https://dougalg.github.io/pan-handler/].

 ## Installation